 If you need something you believe I can help you, please contact me.
 I will be more than happy to help you.
-Please contact me in my Google Hangout, Skype or any social network, I will answer as soon as possible and we can discuss further.
+Please contact me in my Google Hangout, Skype or any of my social networks, I will answer as soon as possible and we can discuss further.

 Computer Engineer by profession from the Arturo Rosenblueth Foundation and two master degrees in Information Technology and Management and Telecommunications Administration from the Autonomous Technological Institute of Mexico and Télécom SudParis, ITIL v2, CompTIA Linux, CISSP, CISA and CISM certified.
 However, my immersion into technology was at 13 years old.
 My following summary only speaks of my professional and technical career.